Elwyn Tinklenberg: 2008 campaign

 On September 28, 2007, Tinklenberg announced his plans to again challenge Bachmann for the seat in 2008, along with two other announced candidates, Bob Olson and Bob Hill.
 Following Tinklenberg's entrance into the race, Hill dropped out.

 Tinklenberg received strong support from unions, receiving endorsements from all of the labor organizations that become involved in the election.
 Throughout the Senate District conventions in March and April, both Olson and Tinklenberg campaigns claimed having a lead in the delegate count.

 Closer to the Sixth District DFL Convention, Olson's critiques of Tinklenberg grew sharper.
 Tinklenberg was accused of supporting the use of taconite tailings in transportation aggregate.
 Tinklenberg contended that, indeed, he did support the use of western Iron Range taconite tailings in transportation aggregate through a University of Minnesota Natural Resources Research Institute program, which was backed by the Environmental Protection Agency.
 The University's research concluded that taconite tailings from the western side of the Iron Range were safe for use in road construction, unlike the by-product from the eastern side of the Range, which had been linked to an increased risk to cancer.
 Tinklenberg reiterated that he would only support the sustainable use of western Iron Range taconite tailings as long as the research showed it to be a safe practice.

 Tinklenberg was also accused by congressional opponents, including Bob Olson of the Democratic-Farmer-Labor party, of not complying with lobbying registration regulations.
 Through his work as a transportation consultant, Tinklenberg had been hired as an adviser to a number of counties and municipalities.
 Because his work required him to have contact with state legislators, Tinklenberg was required to register as a lobbyist in the state of Minnesota.
 On February 27, 2008, Eric Zaetsch, a local liberal blogger, filed a complaint with the Minnesota Campaign Finance Board.
 The Board found Tinklenberg to be in full compliance with the law.

 On April 26, 2008, Tinklenberg received the endorsement of the Democratic-Farmer-Labor Party (Minnesota's Democratic Party), garnering 72% of the delegate support on the first ballot — 12% above the required 60% threshold.
 Olson immediately withdrew, and Tinklenberg received the unanimous support of the Convention.

 On the evening of October 17, 2008, Tinklenberg's opponent, Bachmann, appeared on Hardball with Chris Matthews.
 She said she was "very concerned that [Obama] may have anti-American views," and called for the news media to "do a penetrating expose" on "the views of the people in Congress and find out, are they pro-America or anti-America?"
-Tincklenburg's total fundraising before the Bachmann appearance was approximately $1 million, under $720,000 of which was from individuals.
+Tinklenberg's total fundraising before the Bachmann appearance was approximately $1 million, under $720,000 of which was from individuals.
 Prior to Bachmann's remarks, Democrats had already planned to spend $1,000,000 against the Republican incumbent after Tinklenberg had reached the milestone of raising $1,000,000 on his own.
 Nevertheless, Bachmann won re-election, by just under 3 percentage points.